New publications

 The vaccine candidate targets a region on the outer envelope of HIV-1 called the membrane proximal outer region (MPER), which remains stable even as the virus mutates.
 Antibodies against this stable region on the outer envelope of HIV can block infection by many different circulating strains of HIV.

 Twenty healthy, HIV-negative people participated in the trial.
-Fifteen participants received two of the four planned doses of the study vaccine, and five received three doses.
+Fifteen participants received two of the planned four doses of the study vaccine, and five received three doses.

 An important point is that broadly neutralizing antibodies were induced after just two doses.